-520 - Advanced Nursing Roles, 3 Cr.
+520 - Advanced Practice Nursing Role Development, 2 Cr.

 This course explicates the professional role development necessary to practice and provide leadership as an advanced practice nurse, particularly as a nurse practitioner.
 Relevant professional and health care issues affecting advanced practice nursing are examined with a focus on developing strategies for action.
-Interprofessional collaboration and patient education within the advanced practice role is emphasized.
+Interprofessional collaboration within the advanced practice role is emphasized.
 Prerequisite: 535.